 Wire cages suit rats best, but it is important to choose a cage with a solid bottom and small mesh wire shelves.
 The shelves should be made of mesh with spaces no larger than 1/2 inch to avoid toe injuries.
 Rats grow rather large when compared with other small mammals.
 A cage for one small or juvenile rat should be at least 24"L x 14"W x 16"H. As your rats matures, you should move them to a larger cage, such as one built for a ferret or chinchilla.
 Rats are extremely intelligent and the more room they have in their cage for ladders, toys, and hiding places, the better.

 Rats and mice need places to climb and explore.
 Exercise wheels, tubes and other furniture should be provided for activity.
-Rats may be more likely to enjoy climbing fixtures, like shelves, ladders, and even clean tree branches, while mice may use a wheel more.
+Rats may be more likely to enjoy climbing fixtures, like shelves and ladders, while mice may use a wheel more.
 Rats and mice also prefer an enclosed area to sleep.
 A hide-away den will give them a place to feel safe and secure.

 Rats and mice are relatively low-maintenance pets, but they still need the most basic care that would be given to any pet.
 They require fresh food and water daily, preferably in bowls and bottles that have been washed clean each day.

 Cage bedding should be changed once each week.
 Wash the cage with a mild solution of bleach and allow it to sit for about 20 minutes before rinsing until the smell of bleach is gone, drying it out and refilling it with bedding.
 Wooden toys should be replaced if they are well chewed.

 Feeding Your Pets